-Mr. Gillis, Mr. Miller and Ms. Collins are entitled to annual cash incentive bonuses determined in the discretion of the Compensation Committee.
-Generally, the Compensation Committee sets a bonus target for each such executive (for fiscal year 2022, 100% of annual base salary for Mr. Gillis, 40% of annual base salary for Mr. Miller and 50% of annual base salary for Ms. Collins) and considers Company-wide performance based on Company achievement of revenues, budgeted EBITDA and other performance measures for the fiscal year and then modifies such target percentages based on performance of executive's area of responsibility and individual performance, and other factors the Compensation Committee deems relevant to such annual cash incentive determinations.
-For fiscal year 2022, the Compensation Committee awarded Ms. Collins and Mr. Miller annual cash incentive bonuses of \$150,000 and \$66,603, respectively, and awarded Mr. Gillis an annual cash incentive bonus of \$100,000.
-Under the terms of Mr. Gillis' employment agreement, due to his joining the Company in December 2021, his fiscal year 2022 annual cash incentive was pro-rated for the number of days employed during fiscal year 2022.
+Mr. Gillis, Mr. Kanagaratnam and Mr. Miller are entitled to annual cash incentive bonuses through their participation in the Company-wide annual bonus plan.
+Generally, the Compensation Committee sets a bonus target for each such executive (for fiscal year 2023, 100% of annual base salary for Mr. Gillis, 50% of annual base salary for Mr. Kanagaratnam and 40% of annual base salary for Mr. Miller) and considers company performance, particularly the achievement of revenues and earnings (adjusted EBITDA).
+In addition, such target percentages can be modified based on performance of each executive's area of responsibility and individual performance.
+Under the terms of Mr. Kanagaratnam's employment agreement, due to his joining the Company in October 2022, his fiscal year 2023 annual incentive compensation was set at 100% of his target annual bonus (which is 50% of his annual base salary) (but subject to Company and individual achievement of goals) pro-rated for the number of days employed during fiscal year 2023.
+The Company did not achieve the minimum performance goals (revenue and adjusted EBITDA) for fiscal year 2023 and, as a result, no annual cash incentive bonuses were paid to Messrs.
+Gillis, Kanagaratnam and Miller for fiscal year 2023.